klahrich/chiefhustler/content/posts/bc-floods.md

 #### UPDATE (2021-11-29)

-Looks like I was wrong on the lumber supply crunch?
+Looks like I was wrong on the lumber supply crunch...
 {<<twitter 1465404058513018881>>}

 ----